MoritzBlumer/color_correction/README.md

 # _Automated color and exposure correction based on color card_

-Batch-correct color and exposure among a set of RAW (e.g. .ARW, .NEF, .CR3) images that all contain the same color card.
+Batch-correct color and exposure among a set of RAW (e.g. .ARW, .NEF, .CR3), TIFF or PNG images that all contain the same color card.
 One image is used to extract a reference color matrix,  all images are then read one by one and corrections are applied to match the reference color matrix. **All images must contain a 24 patch color card like the Calibrite ColorChecker Classic Mini, but cheaper models work as well as long as the same card is consistently used**.

 ![example_image](assets/example_image.png)
 **Fig. 1**: Example image with a color card (auto-detected with PlantCV).